Novak478/novak478.github.io/_posts/2018-12-16-30daysofcodeday7.md

 - Created custom error pages
 - Created login and registration system
 - Restructured application to be modular and allow for better separation of features as well as multiple instances of application to be running.
-- Probably more stuff too, but
+- Probably more stuff too.

 ---